-- Standard Social Use of Proceeds Bond: a standard recourse-to-the-issuer debt obligation aligned with the SBP. - Social Revenue Bond: a non-recourse-to-the-issuer debt obligation aligned with the SBP in which the credit exposure in the bond is to the pledged cash flows of the revenue streams, fees, taxes etc., and whose use of proceeds go to related or unrelated Social Project(s). - Social Project Bond: a project bond for a single or multiple Social Project(s) for which the investor has direct exposure to the risk of the project(s) with or without potential recourse to the issuer, and that is aligned with the SBP. - Social Securitised and covered Bond: a bond collateralized by one or more specific Social Project(s), including but not limited to covered bonds, ABS, MBS, and other structures; and aligned with the SBP.
-The first source of repayment is generally the cash flows of the assets.
-This type of bond covers, for example, covered bonds backed by social housing, hospitals, schools.
+- Standard Social Use of Proceeds Bond: an unsecured debt obligation with full recourse-to-the-issuer only and aligned with the SBP. - 2.
+Social Revenue Bond: a non-recourse-to-the-issuer debt obligation aligned with the SBP in which the credit exposure in the bond is to the pledged cash flows of the revenue streams, fees, taxes etc., and whose use of proceeds go to related or unrelated Social Project(s). - 3.
+Social Project Bond: a project bond for a single or multiple Social Project(s) for which the investor has direct exposure to the risk of the project(s) with or without potential recourse to the issuer, and that is aligned with the SBP. - 4.
+Secured Social Bond: a secured bond where the net proceeds will be exclusively applied to finance or refinance either: - i.
+The Social Project(s) securing the specific bond only (a "Secured Social Collateral Bond"); or - ii.
+The Social Project(s) of the issuer, originator or sponsor, where such Social Projects may or may not be securing the specific bond in whole or in part (a "Secured Social Standard Bond").
+A Secured Social Standard Bond may be a specific class or tranche of a larger transaction.